CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 3:\
 Outcome: Passed\
-Description: The websites are relevant and beneficial for aspiring web devlopers.
+Description: The websites are relevant and beneficial for aspiring web developers.

 ## User Feedback
 Exactly what they said/who said it * 2...